collectiveaccess/ProvidenceDocs/_source/import/mappings.rst

 Settings
 ````````

 Start from the sample worksheet provided above.
-Settings include the importer name, format of the input data, Collective Access table to import to, and more.
+Settings include the importer name, format of the input data, CollectiveAccess table to import to, and more.
 This section can be placed at the top or bottom of a mapping spreadsheet with the setting in the first column and parameter in the second.
 It functions separately from the main column-defined body of the import mapping.

 .. csv-table::
-   :widths: 15, 25, 15, 15, 15, 15
+   :widths: 20, 40, 20, 20
    :header-rows: 1
    :file: mappingsettings.csv